avinashreddy02/AzureMLCap/starter_file/README.md

 My Objective is to build a prediction model that predicts the housing prices from the set of given house features like , number of bedrooms, number of bathrooms , i will be perfomring this using Regression Task

 ### Access
-i have downloaded the housing sale dataset from kaggle first and uploaded the csv file to datastore , once that dataset is available in Azure i have used the below code to access the data from the datastore
+I have downloaded the housing sale dataset from kaggle first and uploaded the csv file to datastore , once that dataset is available in Azure i have used the below code to access the data from the datastore
 ```
 key = "house_sales"
 description_text = "house sales prediction dataset"